Skip to Content

 Set the right priority

-It might seem like we’re trying to help our kids succeed when we make them do their homework, but will punishing them really make them happy, kind, or healthy?
+It might seem like we’re trying to help our kids succeed when we make them do their homework, but will punishing them make them happy, kind, or healthy?

 Whenever I struggle to find a solution, I ask myself, “Which is more important in 20 years: my relationship with my child or homework?”.